Westworld's best episode yet shows us who Man in Black truly has become

 Man in Black also refers to himself as Death numerous times in this storyline.
 His banter with Major Craddock (Jonathan Tucker) is dripping with fear on the part of William -- a truly new sensation for everyone involved.

-Then he goes full Man in Black, body shield and all and kills the hosts holding his friends captive in town.
+Then he goes full Man in Black, body shield and all, and kills the hosts holding his friends captive in town.
 Yes, his friends.
-The Man in Black is beginning to remember that original, nice guy William even as he brutally, literally helps explode a man.
+The Man in Black is beginning to remember that original, nice guy William even as he literally helps explode a man.

 Key moment: Our look at William's wife's suicide was heartbreaking.
 William has alluded to that moment before, and we learn it changed his view on the immortality of Delos and their work in the park.
 But did the experiments truly end?
 Did Ford uncover a deeper truth about mortality and humanity?